Saba (island)

 Saba has a land area of 13 sqkm.
-The population was 1,911 in January 2022, with a population density of 147 PD/sqkm.
+The population was 2,158 in January 2025, with a population density of 147 PD/sqkm.
 It is the smallest territory by permanent population in the Americas.
-Its towns and major settlements are The Bottom (the capital), Windwardside, Zion's Hill and St. Johns.
+Its towns and major settlements are The Bottom (the capital), Windwardside, Zion's Hill, and St. Johns.

 Etymology

 Theories about the origin of Saba's name include siba (the Arawakan word for 'rock'), sabot, sábado, and Sheba.
 The island was referred to by its present name, Saba, as early as 1595 when it appeared in a voyage account by John Hawkins.
 Before its present name, the island was designated "St. Christopher" (San Cristóbal) by Christopher Columbus.

 History

-Saba is thought to have been inhabited by the Ciboney people as early as the 1100s BC.
-Later, circa 800 AD, Arawak people from South America settled on the island.
+Precolonial

+Archaeological evidence indicates that Saba was first inhabited around 3300 years ago, with the earliest known site at Plum Piece dating to approximately 1300 BC.
+The island's isolation and rugged terrain suggest that its early settlers possessed advanced maritime navigation skills, likely originating from South America.
+Over 20 pre-Columbian sites have been found in Saba.
+The main occupation in Saba seems to have occurred between AD 400 and 1450.
+During this time the inhabitants of Saba were full horticulturalists living from the cultivation of root crops and the exploitation of the marine environment.
+They produced pottery vessels, made tools and sculptured objects from stone, shell, animal, bone, and coral.

+Colonial

-Christopher Columbus is said to have sighted the island on 13 November 1493, however, he did not land, being deterred by the island's perilous rocky shores.
+Christopher Columbus is said to have sighted the island on 13 November 1493.
+However, he did not land, being deterred by the island's perilous rocky shores.
 In 1632, a group of shipwrecked Englishmen landed upon Saba.
 In the 1640s, the Dutch governor of the neighbouring island of Sint Eustatius sent several Dutch families over to colonise the island for the Dutch West India Company.
-In 1664, refusing to swear allegiance to the English crown, these original Dutch settlers were evicted to St. Maarten by Jamaican governors-cum-pirates Edward, Thomas, and Henry Morgan.
+In 1664, refusing to swear allegiance to the English crown, these original Dutch settlers were evicted to St. Maarten by Jamaican governors pirates Edward, Thomas, and Henry Morgan.
 The Netherlands eventually gained complete control of the island in 1816.